IvanBespalov64/bo_confsearch/README.md

 * num_initial_points : int - number of randomly selecting initial points for method
 * max_steps : int - maximum number of steps of Bayesian optimization
 * load_ensemble : str - path to .xyz file with already calculated ensemble if you want to refine ensemble
+* acquisition_function : str - defines acquisition function to use.
+If "ei" is passed - ExpectedImprovement is used, if "iv" - our acquisition function, named ImprovementVariance